michaelcourcy/kasten-splunk/readme.md

 url.scheme
 ```

-However only `le` and `status` are interesting, because they are the only one that change.
+However, only `le` and `status` are interesting, because they are the only ones that change.

 #### Matching the request

-If you want to get the number of job having a duration under 60s whether they fail or succeed you would write this request in promql
+If you want to get the number of jobs having a duration under 60s whether they fail or succeed, you would write this request in PromQL:
 ```
 jobs_duration_bucket{status=~"(failed|succeeded)", le="60.0"}
 ```

-ouput
+output
 ```
 jobs_duration_bucket{application="k10", instance="jobs-svc.kasten-io.svc:8000", job="httpServiceDiscovery", le="60.0", service="jobs", status="succeeded"}
 3082